ParvesSuzon/RecommendationBasedonAmazonFoodReview/README.md

 sigma = np.diag(sigma)
 ```

-**Note that for sparse matrices, you can use the sparse.linalg.svds() function to perform the decomposition.**
+**Note that for sparse matrices, we can use the sparse.linalg.svds() function to perform the decomposition.**

 SVD is useful in many tasks, such as data compression, noise reduction similar to Principal Component Analysis and Latent Semantic Indexing (LSI), used in document retrieval and word similarity in Text mining
 ```